CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 Enabling site n6-portal.
 ```

-Finally, start serving *n6 Portal*!
+Finally, start serving your own *n6 Portal*!

 ```bash
 sudo service apache2 restart
 ```

-*n6 Portal* should be now available.
+*n6 Portal* should now be available.
 Try to visit it using a web browser
 at [https://localhost/](https://localhost/).
 You should see the *n6
 Portal*'s log-in page.